Life in Toronto.

 From the perspective of today’s more troubled economic times, Canada’s banks never extended themselves as unwisely as some of their American and European counterparts and have relatively strong balance sheets.

-Figures published by Statistics Canada show that 49,400 net full-time jobs were created in the Toronto region in 2012.
-As a result of these new jobs, the unemployment rate in the Toronto region fell to 7.6% at the end of 2012.
+Figures published by Statistics Canada show that over 386,000 net jobs were lost in the Toronto region in the 12 months to May 2020.
+As a result of these job losses, the unemployment rate in the Toronto region was over 15% in May 2020.

 Where to Live in Toronto